 - Some of the money from the Sports Premium grant has been used to transport our children to and from venues in order to allow us greater access to sporting events throughout the year.

-- Meldreth Primary School is now a Youth Sport Trust SILVER Partner School for its commitment to PE and school sport.
+- Meldreth Primary School is now a Youth Sport Trust GOLD Partner School for its commitment to PE and school sport.
 Youth Sport Trust Partner Schools can demonstrate how they are delivering high quality school sport and improving the PE experience for every young person.
 Importantly, they are also using sport to raise achievement levels across the school.

 As a partner we receive additional training and development opportunities and can become involved in national education and sport initiatives.